meonkeys/classx/README.md

 });
 ```

+Caution: `this.constructor.name` is [experimental](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name) and will likely fail in some web browsers.
+Additionally, [minification may mangle `this.constructor.name`](https://github.com/jashkenas/coffeescript/issues/2052).

 The ``extend`` function passes the base class as an argument to the ``extensions``
 function.
 To access the base class, either provide a named argument, or
 use the JavaScript ``arguments[0]`` array.